 Canucks ride second-period surge past Wild

-Elias Pettersson, captain Bo Horvat and defenseman Troy Stecher each scored in the second period and Jacob Markstrom made 23 saves as the Vancouver Canucks claimed a 4-1 win over the Minnesota Wild on Sunday in Saint Paul, Minn.
-Horvat added an empty-net goal in the third period for the Canucks, who have won two straight and nine of their last 11 games to keep in the thick of the top-heavy Pacific Division.
+Elias Pettersson, Bo Horvat and Troy Stecher each scored in the second period, and Jacob Markstrom made 23 saves as the Vancouver Canucks gained a 4-1 win over the host Minnesota Wild on Sunday.
+Horvat added an empty-net goal in the third period for the Canucks, who have won two straight and nine of their past 11 games to stay in the thick of the top-heavy Pacific Division.

-Markstrom came up with a series of key saves with Vancouver nursing a 3-1 lead late in the third period.
+Markstrom made a series of key saves with Vancouver nursing a 3-1 lead late in the third period.
 He made 12 saves in the stanza.
 Pettersson opened the scoring with a power-play goal near the midway point of the second period.
 Pettersson wasn't marked in front of the net and deflected defenseman Quinn Hughes' point shot for his 21st goal of the season.

-Before the period was done, Stecher's third goal of the campaign made it a 3-1 lead for Vancouver.
+Before the period was done, Stecher's third goal of the season gave Vancouver a 3-1 lead.
 After eluding a couple of checks, J.T.
-Miller sent a pass to Stecher at the right point, and the defenseman wristed a shot past the netminder at 13:23.
+Miller sent a pass to Stecher at the right point, and the defenseman wristed a shot past the goalie at 13:23.
 Horvat scored into an empty net with six seconds remaining to cap the scoring.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)